timescale/docs/cloud/cloud-multi-node.md

 access node.

 For simplicity you can start with the same hardware configuration for all Services.
-On Timescale Forge, Service configuration can be modified later to better tune access and data node requirements.
+On Timescale Cloud, Service configuration can be modified later to better tune access and data node requirements.

 <highlight type="tip">